Everyone needs a vacation — even a Minion of Death

 Being a Minion of Death for the San Francisco Bay Area is a challenging job and it’s 24-by-7.
-So many people, so many we have to watch out for and check up on all the time!
+So many people!
+So many that we have to watch out for and check up on all the time!
 Still, it’s an enjoyable place to live regardless of my job.

 Some people think we’re responsible for seeing that everyone dies at their appointed time.
 Going around in that oversize black hoodie with a scythe and picking off people when it’s their time, being the Grim Reaper.
 That’s not true, not at all.
 If it were true there’d have to be a lot more operatives on staff.
 Let me explain.